naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Clara: Awaa...
 Pretty as heck too!

-Arrietty: That was my very first attack of the season too!
+Arrietty Happy: That was my very first attack of the season too!
 They're really a great artist!
 I hope to see them again next year.

 Nadine Glad: Yeah!
 Onto the next one!